 - augmented reality technologies helping people to observe the item in their own environment or try it on virtually

-The product page of GNO Blankets website uses video demonstration and graphics with detailed demonstration of product layers
+The product page of the GNO Blankets website uses video demonstration and graphics with detailed demonstration of product layers.

-Creative product page concept for a website selling niche accessories applies the special realistic effects to the functionality of a model choice
+A creative product page concept for a website selling niche accessories applies special realistic effects to the functionality of a model choice.

-The pet shop website uses video demonstration of the items as a convincing way to see how the product works in the environment and set the needed emotional connection.
+The pet shop website uses video demonstrations of the items as a convincing way to see how the product works in the environment and set the needed emotional connection.